How to Play Omaha Poker Online – Rules and Strategy

 Omaha vs Texas Hold’em

 When asked “how do you play Omaha poker?” it’s hard not to use Texas Hold’em as a starting point.
-After all, the two games are almost identical in terms of their rules, hand rankings and flow.
+After all, the two games are almost identical in terms of their rules, hand rankings, the correct poker etiquette at a casino and flow.

 The main point of difference in the number of hole cards each player receives – two in Hold’em, with four in a standard Omaha game.